 In the United States, Camila and Camille are hugely popular, but Camilo is hardly used, probably because the ‘o’ isn’t enough to distinguish it from the female counterpart.
 But we think it’s cool, more so because of its namesake Camilo Cienfuegos, the revolutionary.
 Camilo means ‘young ceremonial attendant’.

-If you or your ancestors are from Cuba, how about honoring them by naming your son after the country?
+If you have Cuban ancestry, how about honoring them by naming your son after the country?
 Cuba as a first name has been used a lot, take Cuba Gooding Jr. for instance.

 Dalian is the Cuban variant of Dal and means ‘valley’ – a thorough masculine name in our opinion.